 Following the TRC's second call for proposals in 2012-2013, AANDC provided funding to 75 projects, based on recommendations by the TRC.

 Twenty million dollars was made available for funding for Commemoration.
 All funds were allocated to 143 projects.
 The distribution of funding was based on the projects recommended by the Truth and Reconciliation Commission.

-The main objectives of Commemoration are to:
+The main objectives of Commemoration were to:

-As outlined in the IRSSA, the Government of Canada will fund activities that recognize individual and family resiliency and achievements, as well as promote Aboriginal languages, cultures, traditional values and spiritual values.
-All former students, their families, communities and groups, are eligible to submit a proposal for a regional or national Commemoration project.
+As outlined in the Indian Residential Schools Settlement Agreement, the Government of Canada funded activities that recognized individual and family resiliency and achievements, as well as promoted Aboriginal languages, cultures, traditional values and spiritual values.
+All former students, their families, communities and groups, were eligible to submit a proposal for a regional or national Commemoration project.

 - Date modified: